+- Said's father in prison

+- Mahmoud's death

+- Said not talking

+- Losing their best land

+- Lack of water for crops (diverted to settlements)

+- 2. Despite their suffering, how does the family show their kindness to the stranger Max?

+Possible answers:

-- How have Said's family suffered in the last few years?
-Possible answers: Said's father in prison, Mahmoud's death, Said not talking, Losing their best land, Lack of water for crops (diverted to settlements) - Despite their suffering, how does the family show their kindness to the stranger Max?
-Possible answers: They freely provide food, cold water for his ankle, shelter while he recovers, and an improvised crutch.
-They also allow him to film them. - 3.
-'It's the only time we can forget all our troubles and sadnesses, and just be happy again.' (p.15) What do the kites symbolise for the boys?
-Possible answers: Freedom, Innocent joy, Hope, Escape from daily troubles on earth, Friendship, reconciliation and peace, Keeping memory of brother alive - 4.
-What do you think of the ending of the story?
+They freely provide food, cold water for his ankle, shelter while he recovers, and an improvised crutch.
+They also allow him to film them.

+3. 'It's the only time we can forget all our troubles and sadnesses, and just be happy again.' (p.15) What do the kites symbolise for the boys?

+Possible answers:

+- Freedom

+- Innocent joy

+- Hope

+- Escape from daily troubles on earth

+- Friendship, reconciliation and peace

+- Keeping memory of brother alive

+- 4. What do you think of the ending of the story?
 What did the kites mean for Said and the Jewish girl?
-What moral do you think the author is expressing? - 5.
-Look again at the dedication at the start of the book: 'For the children who live on both sides of the wall, who will one day bring it tumbling down.
+What moral do you think the author is expressing?

+- 5. Look again at the dedication at the start of the book: 'For the children who live on both sides of the wall, who will one day bring it tumbling down.
 No guns or trumpets needed.'
 Do you think this might be possible?